drewberry612/kaggle-comps/README.md

-Practice for my data science and machine learning skills, completed in my free time.
+Practice for data science and machine learning skills, completed in my free time.

 All competition work can be viewed at https://www.kaggle.com/drewberry6.